-Miscellaneous is revenue derived from charges for: late payment of bills; repair of Commission property (e.g., sewer mains) damaged by individuals; relocation of WSSC sewer lines and/or facilities for the benefit of other parties (e.g., state or county departments of transportation); and sewage haulers' fees which are charged for discharging septic tank clean-out wastes into the WSSC's sewerage system.
+Miscellaneous revenue derived from: plumbing and inspection fees; Rockville sewer use; late payment of bills; repair of Commission property (e.g., sewer mains) damaged by individuals; relocation of WSSC sewer lines and/or facilities for the benefit of other parties (e.g., state or county departments of transportation); and sewage haulers' fees which are charged for discharging septic tank clean-out wastes into the WSSC's sewerage system.

-The Proposed Budget FY 2020 assumes Miscellaneous Charges and Fees will increase 2.8% from Approved Budget FY 2019, resulting in \$36.0 million in available resources in FY 2020.
+The Proposed Budget FY 2020 assumes Miscellaneous Fees and Charges will increase 2.8% from Approved Budget FY 2019, resulting in \$36.0 million in available resources in FY 2020.